 Ready, set, plan.
 When the holiday season is approaching, many retail marketers are making their to-do lists, checking them twice, and bracing to find out if their holiday marketing tactics are naughty or nice.
 But one factor is essential to ensuring healthy, effective campaigns in Google’s paid search and shopping channels:

-The old saying may not ring true in every retail scenario, but timing is important when it comes to managing Google paid search and Shopping campaigns during the holidays.
-With holiday conversion rates peaking earlier, retail marketers should begin planning their strategies immediately after the back-to-school season.
+Timing is critical when it comes to managing Google paid search and Shopping campaigns during the holidays.
+With holiday conversion rates peaking earlier, retail marketers should begin planning their strategies in late summer.

 The monthly holiday checklist below will help you keep your campaigns in tip-top shape before, during, and after the holidays.
 For the complete playbook of monthly holiday goals, strategies, and tactics, consult our e-book The Ultimate Holiday Prep Guide for Google Paid Search and Shopping and prime your campaigns for the busiest retail season of the year.